TheReaper62/TheReaper62/README.md

  #### Define (2020)
   - This Discord Bot will replace the future of Online Quizzes
   - With its ability to pick out keywords, it is able to evaluate the correctness of an open ended answer
-  - I peronsally used this Bot to help me Study for content heavy Subjects
+  - I peronsally used this bot to help me store content for content heavy subjects
-  - Define is now not [live](https://discord.com/api/oauth2/authorize?client_id=809441761730494534&permissions=2148005952&scope=bot) and improvements on the Bot continues (E.g. Multiplayer Mode)
+  - Define has been discontinued

  #### Moderation (2021)
   - This Discord bot IS the future of Moderation
   - Moderation 3 was built with the Goal of out performing its predecessors(Moderation 1 & 2)
   - RegEx enabled AutoMod System and Advanced Link Trackers/Checkers
-  - Moderation 3 is still under Beta and will release its First Official Build by *The end 2021 Q4
+  - Moderation 3 is still under Beta
+  - Discontinued

+#### Subapy (2022)
+A Wrapper for the Supbase API, supports CRUD functions and cna be used sync/asynchronously.

 <!---
 TheReaper62/TheReaper62 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.